flimflam-austin/hugo-cms-test/content/quick_reads/20181129-18-11-29-oils-magic-number/index.md

       Jeff Currie, Goldman SachsA head of commodities research
     _key: card-4-fff35a1b-85d0-4d0e-928a-d5107a21152e
   - order: 4
+    useCheckmark: false
     body: >-
       ## Why It Matters

-      As of August, **U.S. is now the world’s largest oil producer**.
+      As of August,**U.S. is now the world’s largest oil producer**.
 Falling prices may weigh heavily on an industry that now represents a larger share of the U.S. economy.